rajesh-nitc/terraform-gcp-foundation/README.md

 └── README.md
 ```
 ## Validations
+Some validations to see if things work as expected:
 - Core foundation infra pipelines
 - Project-level infra and cicd pipelines
 - Basic python app deployed in a private gke cluster in shared vpc env